attila-czabany/couch-code-evening/Readme.md

 Pick one from the returned list (first, last, whatever, you have 60 :) ).

-== Last sentence it's like disconnnected from the queryView snippet. ==

 Mark that card as yours
 -------------

 You need to update the card that you retrieved, and set your userid for that card.
 You MUST not have more than 1 bingo card (I'm checking with a query just to make sure :) )

 To do this, we need to add another view to the repository.
-That can be done like this:
+That can be done like this (this is optional, since :

 ```java
 @Views ( value = {@View( name="nonAssigned", map = "function(doc) { if(!doc.userid) emit( null, doc._id )}"), @View( name="assignedtoUser", map = "function(doc, req) { emit( doc.userid, doc._id )}")})